 I love having my kids in the kitchen when I’m cooking or to do separate cooking projects with them because I find that it helps them to explore foods without the pressure that sometimes creeps in at the table where they’re expected to taste new foods.
+(A kids cooking set is helpful here!)
 It gives them ownership over activities that often seem like they’re only for adults.
 And it shows them how capable they are completing tasks.

 Now of course, I’m not here to tell you how to have your 2 year old bake a cake on their own, but I am going to share my best tips to cook with your toddler in a way that’s fun for them and for you.
 I hope it gives you ideas for simple kitchen activities that are appropriate for their age…along with some tips to stay sane next to your tiny bundle of energy!

 When cooking with toddlers, especially when you just start out, keep the scope of your project small.
 Work with their attention span and know that they probably won’t have the focus to stay with you through a whole long recipe.

 But help cut up one pepper or peel a carrot?
 Done!
 Here are some good activities to start with:

 - Chopping a pepper or cucumber

 - Washing a bowl with a sponge

 - Slicing an egg with an egg slicer

 - Sprinkling cheese on a tortilla to make quesadillas